 If you're looking for a PDF to print and scribble on, or a google doc to edit, check out this repository of print resources here!

 For this experiment, we are going to look at the electromyographic signal in the rectus femoris muscle, one of the muscles in the quadriceps femoris group.
 We elicit a reflex using a tap to the patellar tendon.
 This is the same test that is done when you go to the doctor's office (the doctors use it as a quick test to determine spinal pathway health - problems can be symptomatic of neuromuscular diseases).

 - Set up your Muscle SpikerBox Pro using a smartphone or computer with the Spike Recorder app.

 - Connect the USB cable from the Muscle SpikerBox Pro to the computer.
 Open Spike Recorder, and turn on your Muscle SpikerBox Pro.
 A USB icon should appear on the main SpikeRecorder screen.
 Click on it to connect to your Muscle SpikerBox Pro.
 (Note: If you are using a tablet, smartphone, and/or a Regular Muscle SpikerBox, you can connect to your tablet/smartphone/computer with the green smartphone audio cable.

 - Have the subject sit on a sturdy surface high enough to allow their lower legs and feet to dangle freely.

-- Have the subject contract their quadriceps (knee extensor) muscle so you can place two adhesive electrodes close together over the belly of the rectus femoris muscle as shown in below.
+- Have the subject contract their quadriceps (knee extensor) muscle so you can place two on either side of the knee as shown in below.
+One electrode on the Vastus Medialis, one on the Vastus Lateralis.
 Place a ground adhesive electrode on the back of the hand.